rana11shubham/Algorithm-Visualizer/README.md

 # Algorithm-Visualizer
-Algorithm visualizer is a web app which visualize algorithms in animation to better understanding.
+ Algorithm Visualizer is an application for professional learners.
+It provides a platform for viewing and sharing any type of algorithm.
+Here user learn algorithms through animation in which algorithm is shown in  pseudocode form.